dcashon/dcashon.github.io/_posts/2019-04-27-guide_to_tensorflow_on_UW_hyak.md

 You can modify the time and other parameters as needed.

-Hop into your conda env and get CUDA:
+Load in Anaconda and CUDA, then hop into your conda env from earlier:
 ~~~~
 module load anaconda3_5.3 cuda/10.1.105_418.39
 source activate neural_nets